 Ordinary shares participate in dividends and the proceeds on winding up of the parent entity in proportion to the number of shares held.
 At shareholders' meetings, each ordinary share is entitled to one vote when a poll is called, otherwise each shareholder has one vote on a show of hands.

-(a) Movement in ordinary shares
+B. Movement in ordinary shares

-The Company issued 129,207 shares during the financial period at a value of \$235,157.
+The Company issued nil shares during the financial period.

 Rights to capital